-What to do when someone dies at home:
+What to do when someone dies uk at home:

 Call the family doctor and nearest relative immediately.
 If the death was expected, the doctor will give you a medical certificate showing the cause of death.
 They’ll also give you a formal notice saying they’ve signed the medical certificate and telling you how to register the death.
 If the person is to be cremated, you’ll need two certificates signed by different doctors.
 The Funeral Director will often arrange the second one.

-What to do when someone dies in hospital:
+What to do after a death in hospital:

 The hospital will usually issue a medical certificate and formal notice.
 The body will usually be kept in the hospital mortuary until the funeral directors or relatives arrange a chapel of rest, or for the body to be taken home.